 What is vitamin D?

-Vitamin D is unique among vitamins for two reasons.
-Firstly, when the skin is exposed to sunlight, the body can make its own stores of this vitamin.
-Other vitamins must be consumed in food.
+- When the skin is exposed to sunlight, the body can make its own store of this vitamin.
+People need to consume other vitamins in food.

-Secondly, unlike other vitamins, the body turns vitamin D into a hormone.
-This hormone is called "activated vitamin D" or calcitriol.
+- Unlike other vitamins, the body turns vitamin D into a hormone.
+The name of this hormone is "activated vitamin D" or calcitriol.

 Effect on psoriasis

 Low vitamin D levels are common among people with long-term psoriasis.

 People with psoriasis go through times of remission, when symptoms recede or disappear, and flares, when they get worse.

 Scientists have found that a person with psoriasis is more likely to experience low levels of vitamin D.

 Experts believe that having a vitamin D deficiency does not cause psoriasis, but it might limit the body's ability to keep skin healthy.